neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/developer-guide.md

 ### Deploy a test cluster

-On a separate window, generate a cluster template and deploy:
+On a separate window, generate a cluster manifest and deploy:

 ```bash
 export LOAD_BALANCER="lxc: {}"